SAP Carve-out - Your separation in the best hands

-The special challenge in IT carve-out is to migrate a dependent unit from one company to another within a tight time frame and while maintaining the functionality of all systems.
-This requires a sophisticated due diligence in conjunction with extensive system analyses in advance.
-After an in-depth analysis, we can support both buyers and sellers with many years of experience and tailor-made tools in the migration and integration of business units from and into running SAP systems.
+The particular challenge in IT carve-out is therefore to migrate a dependent unit from one company to another within a narrow time window and while constantly maintaining the functionality of all systems.
+This requires a sophisticated due diligence in connection with extensive system analyses.
+After an in-depth analysis, we can accompany both buyers and sellers through many years of experience and tailor-made tools in the migration and integration of business units from and into running SAP systems.

-The experts of GAMBIT are at your side with words and deeds, so that no nasty surprises wait for you on Day 1 after the conclusion.
-After the integration, we also ensure the stabilization of all processes and the optimization of the systems through appropriate TSA in order to make the best possible use of synergies.
+The experts of GAMBIT are at your side with advice and action, so that on Day 1 after the conclusion no nasty surprises wait.
+After integration, we also use appropriate TSAs to stabilize all processes and optimize systems in order to make the best possible use of synergies.

-From the essence of many SAP carve-out projects, we have developed a guideline with which we can quickly and efficiently analyze the customer-specific initial situation and objectives and derive the possible options for action.
+Based on the essence of many SAP carve-out projects, we have developed a guideline that enables us to quickly and efficiently analyze the customer's individual starting situation and objectives and derive possible options for action.

-With the help of our standardized system and process analyses, even with the most complex system architectures, possible obstacles can already be identified in the planning phase and ways to clean up or minimise risks can be pointed out.
-After common identification and selection of the suitable carve-out scenario, the project scope, the periods, milestones and target dates as well as the transformation tools to be used are coordinated and installed.
+With the help of our standardized system and process analyses, even the most complex system architectures can be identified during the planning phase as potential obstacles and ways to clean up or minimize risk can be identified.
+After the joint identification and selection of the appropriate carve-out scenario, the project scope, the periods, milestones and target dates as well as the transformation tools to be used are coordinated and installed.

 As part of our end-to-end service, we offer you support from planning through due diligence and carve-out to carve-in (post-merger integration).
 But how does the process begin?

-Whether a spin-off, spin-off, divestment or integration of new subsidiaries - before an IT carve-out, we always thoroughly examine the possibilities with the buyer.
+Whether spin-off, spin-off, divestment or integration of new subsidiaries - before an IT carve-out, we always comprehensively examine the possibilities with the buyer.
 The following questions are in the foreground:

-- Does the buyer's IT with its corporate structure have the necessary capacity for the integration of an external system or are investments necessary for extensions and changes?
+- Does the buyer's IT have the necessary capacity with its corporate structure for the integration of a third-party system or are investments necessary for expansions and changes?

 - Are the buyer's IT and the processes in the parts of the company to be sold technologically compatible?

-- Are standard software used on both sides or are they highly individual solutions that require adaptation?
+- Is standard software used on both sides or are these highly individual solutions that require adaptation?

 With the data from the short analysis of the buyer's IT, the IT carve-out can be planned much more purposefully.

-The planning of the carve-out affects very different areas:
+The planning of the carve-out involves very different areas:

-- Support and consulting during contract negotiations from an IT perspective (avoidance of risk discounts by timely elimination of weak points on the seller side)
+- Support and consulting in contract negotiations from an IT perspective (avoidance of risk discounts by timely elimination of weak points on the seller side)

 - Analysis of the seller's data and IT systems (Which IT systems are important for the transaction object?
-How can smooth integration on the basis of this information be ensured?
+How can the smooth integration based on this information be ensured?)

 - Development of an integration roadmap